-- term life insurance policy with a face value of \$500,000. - education allowance for private school tuition for executive's children through secondary school during the period when the executive and his immediate family live outside the United States in connection with company business; and - once-a-year business class airfare between the United States and India (or India and the United States, as applicable) for the executive and his family; - reimbursement of additional taxes the executive must pay because he either works or lives in India or travels to India for work; - up to \$12,000 for personal tax and estate planning expenses during the term of the agreement; - four weeks paid vacation each year; - expenses associated with maintaining an automobile in the United States (including up to \$1,400 per month for lease or loan payments for Mr. Kapoor); - up to \$12,000 for expenses associated with maintaining an automobile in India (including the cost of a driver); personal security for the executive and his family while in India; and - \$150 per diem billeting allowance for each night that the executive does not stay in a hotel during travel to India on company business, thereby saving us from incurring boarding and lodging expenses, while Mr. Kapoor resides in the United States.
+- · certain club memberships; - · furniture and equipment for a home office; - term life insurance policy with a face value of \$500,000; - education allowance for private school tuition for executive's children through secondary school during the period when the executive and his immediate family live outside the United States in connection with Company business; - once-a-year business class airfare between the United States and India (or India and the United States, as applicable) for the executive and his family; - · reimbursement of additional taxes the executive must pay because he either works or lives in India or travels to India for work; - up to \$12,000 for personal tax and estate planning expenses during the term of the agreement; - · four weeks' paid vacation each year; - expenses associated with maintaining an automobile in the United States (including up to \$1,400 per month for lease or loan payments for Mr. Kapoor); - up to \$12,000 per year for expenses associated with maintaining an automobile in India (including the cost of a driver); - personal security for the executive and his family while in India; and - \$150 per diem billeting allowance for each night that the executive does not stay in a hotel during travel to India on Company business, thereby saving us from incurring boarding and lodging expenses, while Mr. Kapoor resides in the United States.